In order to be eligible for Financial Aid at Atlantic Cape Community College you must:

 The Financial Aid Appeals Committee in the Student Support Services' Office will review the extenuating circumstance and supporting documentation.
 Once reviewed the committee will make a determination of eligibility.
 If granted an appeal the student will be placed in probationary status.
-If student is interested in taking out a student loan they can only request up to tuition, fees and books, excluding any grant funding.
-A student who wants to borrower greater than the charges, they must submit, to the Financial Aid Office, an additional appeal.
-This will allow the Financial Aid Office to review the student's loan history and determine eligibility by using professional judgment.
+If the student is interested in taking out a student loan they must complete a Loan appeal worksheet and submit it with the Loan Request form, Master Promissory Note and Entrance Interview.
+Click here for information on how to apply for a student loan.

 If a student is denied an appeal the student is no longer eligible to receive any financial aid administered by Atlantic Cape Community College, including a student loan.